 For a refreshing, thirst quenching tequila cocktail, the Paloma is definitely at the top of the list and it's a favorite in Mexico.
-This is a light, fruity drink with a great fizz and one of the smoothest tequila drinks out there.
+This is a light, fruity drink with a great fizz and one of the smoothest tequila drinks you can mix up.

-When you're ready to give your favorite Margarita a break, go ahead and mix up a Paloma.
-Trust me, you'll love it!
+When you're ready to give your favorite Margarita a break, go ahead and try a Paloma.
+It's a true classic in the tequila world and countless drinkers agree that it's one of the best.

 - If desired, rim a collins glass with salt.